SQLDBAWithABeard/blogrobsewell/content/post/2023-07-12-a-day-of-training.md

 Designed specifically for DBAs working in hybrid environments, this training day will equip you with the knowledge and tools needed to excel in your role.
 Whether you're managing on-premises databases, Platform as a Service (PaaS) offerings, or Azure virtual machines, this training has you covered.

 As technology evolves, so does the role of a Database Administrator (DBA).
 In today's hybrid computing landscape, where applications are deployed across on-premises and cloud platforms, DBAs face new challenges and opportunities.
 To navigate this changing landscape, it's crucial to stay ahead of the curve and expand your skill set.
-That's why we're excited to present a full-day training session led by two industry experts: Jess Pomfret and Rob Sewell.

-Designed specifically for DBAs working in hybrid environments, this training day will equip you with the knowledge and tools needed to excel in your role.
-Whether you're managing on-premises databases, Platform as a Service (PaaS) offerings, or Azure virtual machines, this training has you covered.
+## Automation

 One of the key focuses of the training is automation.
 As authors of[dbatools in a Month of Lunches](https://beard.media/book)" we will provide hands-on experience using automation tooling, such as PowerShell and community-developed modules like dbatools, dbachecks, and ImportExcel.
 You'll learn how to automate routine tasks, streamline your operations, and save valuable time and effort.
 From simple tasks to complex processes, automation will become your best friend in managing your hybrid environment.